 It works wonders for dry hands, feet, elbows, knees.
 Anywhere your skin needs a little renewing.

-But today I am going to share a recipe for a Natural Lip Scrub.
+But today I am going to share a recipe for a DIY Lip Scrub.

 I’ve had this recipe for quite awhile but had completely forgotten about it for some reason.